 Aromatic plants used for seasoning, medicinal purposes, or garnishes.

 A method of loosening the soil at a shallow level to kill weed seedlings.

-The sweet and sticky syrup secreted by aphids and other sap-sucking insects that sometimes gets mou Close
+The sweet and sticky syrup secreted by aphids and some scale insects as they feed on plant sap.

 Soil that has no nutrients.